Mario’s origins are rooted in Sri Lanka, where professionals strive for a

 A father of two daughters and a grandfather of five, Mario lives with his

-wife in Dubai, UAE, and heads Green Technologies, a member company of the
+wife in Dubai, UAE, and heads Green Technologies, a company committed to sustainability and MEP engineering.